clarinsi/trankit-train/README.md

 ## Published models

 The models were trained on the successive versions of the SSJ UD treebank of written Slovenian, the SST UD treebank of spoken Slovenian, and a combined dataset incorporating both.

-For production use, we recommend the latest model, [Trankit SSJ+SST-2.15](http://hdl.handle.net/11356/1997), which achieves state-of-the-art performance for both written and spoken Slovenian (.
+For production use, we recommend the latest model, [Trankit SSJ+SST-2.15](http://hdl.handle.net/11356/1997), which achieves state-of-the-art performance for both written and spoken Slovenian.

 | Release date              | Short name             | Training Data                                                                                                                                                                                                                                        | Model (CLARIN.SI repository)                                   |
 |------------------|------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------|